mgaman/PDUlib/README.md

   ....
 }
 ```

-## DesktopExample
+# Desktop Example
-### phonetester.cpp
+## phonetester.cpp
 This is the main module.
 The main function expects 1 parameter, the serial port of the modem.
 The value of this parameter is defined in .vscode/launch.json/args.
 After opening the serial port and configuring it correctly, two threads are started up.
 **serialHandler** reads all incoming data from the modem, packages up complete lines and places the lines into a queue.
 **startup** configures the modem e.g. by setting SMS PDU mode and then exits.
 Once **startup** finishes two more threads are started up.
 **unsolicited** reads discrete lines from the queue created by **serialHandler** and processes each one as needed.
 I have provided some examples, feel free to add more.
 **consoleHandler** is a crude mechanism to kick off actions from the keyboard.
 I have implemented a simple menu where the command 's' sends an SMS.
 Feel free to customise the example and add more.
+This example does not parse any data from the GSM modem, which outside the scope of this exersize.
+It is assumed that the modem has already been powered up and is in operating mode.
-## Arduino Examples
+# Arduino Examples
-When compiling for Arduino AVR, uncomment the line **#define PM** at the beginning of pdulib.h.
-This transfers some static tables to progmem and frees up 128 bytes of RAM.
 My development environment was an SIM900 shield plugged into an Arduino Uno, configured to use software serial.
 Note that I have ignored all of the actions required to power up the shield and analyze incoming data from the shield.
 That is outside the scope of this document.
+The SIM900 shield is reset manually.
+Note that, because of memory constraints of the UNO, the ENCODE example splits up the texts to be sent into smaller chunks.
+On
+a larger device e.g. Mega2560 this may not be necessary.
-### Decode
+## Decode
 ```
 #include <Arduino.h>
 #include <pdulib.h>